Weller’s SalamanderPlethodon welleri

-The Weller's salamander is found in extreme northeast TN in higher elevations of Blue Ridge Mountains.
+The Weller's salamander is found in extreme northeast TN in higher elevations of the Blue Ridge Mountains.

 Description: A small salamander (2.5 to 3.2 inches in length) with a black dorsum washed with gold or silver colored blotches, suggestive of a metallic look.
-Belly is black with numerous small white spots.
+The belly is black with numerous small white spots.

 Similar Species: None.